4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/06.1-Loop-Array/README.md

 # `06.1` Loop an array

-In this exercise gaian you will be looping an array from scratch.
+In this exercise you will be looping an array from scratch.
 If you need a refresher, please take 6 minutes to watch this video on [how to loop an array](https://www.youtube.com/watch?v=24Wpg6njlYI).

 ## 📝Instructions: